Lydia concentrates her practice in the areas of commercial lending, real estate and public finance.

 Lydia also has experience in general corporate, commercial and real estate matters.
 She has negotiated and drafted contracts relating to a variety of commercial transactions, including acquisitions and divestitures, leases, easements, and management agreements.

-Lydia is a member of the Board of Regents of the American College of Mortgage Attorneys, a national honorary organization of counsel in the field of real estate finance, of which she has been a fellow since 2008.
+Lydia is a member of the Board of Regents of the American College of Mortgage Attorneys, the leading national organization of counsel in the field of real estate finance, of which she has been a fellow since 2008.
 She also serves as co-chair of ACMA's Opinions Committee.

 Lydia has recently been elected a fellow of the American College of Real Estate Attorneys, the premier organization of real estate lawyers in the United States.